Superradiant Quantum Phase Transition in Open Systems: System-Bath Interaction at the Critical Point: Introduction

-{The structure of this paper is as follows.
+The structure of this paper is as follows.
 In Sec.~\ref{sec:standard_Dicke}, we outline the main features of the standard Dicke model for a closed system and establish the notation used throughout the manuscript.
 In Sec.~\ref{sec:open_dicke}, we investigate the open Dicke model through our approach, based on the quantum Langevin equations.
 Specifically, in Secs.~\ref{sec:normal_phase} and \ref{sec:superradiant_phase}, we derive the properties of the open system in the normal and superradiant phases, respectively, while Sec.~\ref{sec:excitation_energies} provides a detailed discussion of these results.
 The theoretical framework for calculating coherent spectra, applicable to arbitrary bath density of states, is developed in Sec.~\ref{sec:theory_spectra}, where we also present several coherent reflection spectra as illustrative examples.
 In Sec.~\ref{sec:qX}, we explore alternative system-bath interactions and their implications on the system properties and the associated SPT.
 A discussion on the squeezing properties of the Dicke model, including their characterization and observability in an open system, is presented in Sec.~\ref{sec:squeezing}.
-Finally, in Sec.~\ref{sec:conclusions}, we summarize our findings and outline future research directions.}